-Any investment in the Notes involves a high degree of risk.
-You should consider carefully the following information about the risks described below, together with the other information contained in this offering memorandum before making an investment decision.
+You should consider carefully the following information about the risks described below, together with the other information contained in this document.
 If any of the following risks actually occurs, our business, financial condition, operating results or cash flow could be materially and adversely affected.
 Additional risks or uncertainties not presently known to us, or that we currently deem immaterial, may also impair our business operations.
-There can be no assurance that any of the events discussed in the risk factors below will not occur and if such events do occur, you may lose all or part of your original investment in the Notes.
+There can be no assurance that any of the events discussed in the risk factors below will not occur.